| 28

 Co-pilot: What?

-Captain to Co-pilot: Flight controls feel like manual reversion [like
+Captain to Co-pilot: Flight controls feel like manual reversion [like the autopilot has switched off].

 Co-pilot: Can we maintain altitude ok?

-lets try flying with the
+Captain: Let’s try flying…let’s try flying with the gear down here.

 Co-pilot: All right you got it.